Region-Aware Network: Model Human's Top-Down Visual Perception Mechanism for Crowd Counting: Experiment

 \subsection{ShanghaiTech dataset}

-ShanghaiTech \cite{b18} crowd counting dataset contains 1198 labeled images with 330165 people annotated totally.
+ShanghaiTech \citep{b18} crowd counting dataset contains 1198 labeled images with 330165 people annotated totally.
 The dataset is divided into two parts named Part A and Part B. Part A consists of 482 (300 for train, 182 for test) images with highly congested scenes collected from the internet.
 The images in Part A are highly dense with crowd counts between 33 to 3139.
 While Part B contains 716 (400 for train, 316 for test) images taken from busy streets in Shanghai.
 The images in Part B are less dense with the number of people varying from 9 to 578.
 Because of limited numbers of training samples, we pre-train our models on UCF-QNRF.

 We evaluate our model and compare it to other 12 recent methods in Table \ref{tab2}.
-The results in Table \ref{tab2} show that our model can achieve better performance with 7.31\% MAE and 6.48\% MSE improvement compared with base model(M-SFANet) on Part A. It can also be observed that the proposed method is able to achieve comparable performance with the base model (M-SFANet) on Part B.
+The results in Table \ref{tab2} show that our model can achieve better performance with 7.31\% MAE and 6.48\% MSE improvement compared with base model(M-SFANet) on Part A. It can also be observed that the proposed method is able to achieve comparable performance with the base model (M-SFANet) on Part B. The effect of our model is similar to that of other models in ShanghaiTech dataset.
+The reason may be that ShanghaiTech dataset contains less people than other popular datasets and scale variation are not so dramatic compared to other challenging datasets.

 To further explore the reasons for the different performance of our method on the two datasets, we select representative images from the two datasets and compare the estimated density maps in Fig. \ref{fig5}.
 Compared to Part A, the scenes in Part B are more simple and monotonous.
 More specifically, the scenes of Part B are mainly composed of busy streets and consist of less people.
 Therefore, the issues of background noise and scale variation are not prominent in Part B dataset.
 This makes our method still performs honorably but looses its edge compared to the others in Part B dataset.
 On the contrary, in Part A dataset which is collected from the internet including various diverse scenarios, our model performs better.
 This further illustrates the superiority and robustness of our approach under a variety of diverse scenarios.